1. Look your best as a borrower

 Shop, shop, shop around and compare rates.
 Don't just grab a loan from the very first company you talk to.
 Just make sure you don't make more than one application, since each application counts as a hard pull on your credit score.

-That's why it can sometimes pay off to speak to a mortgage broker.
-Mortgage brokers are able to browse multiple rates from multiple lenders, helping you get the best deal, and your credit history only gets pulled the once.
+That's why it can sometimes pay off to speak to a mortgage broker or use an online broker.
+Mortgage brokers are able to browse multiple rates from multiple lenders, helping you get the best deal, and your credit history only gets pulled once.

 Be aware that interest rates vary across loan types.
-Variable-rate mortgages have lower rates than fixed-rate loans, and shorter-term mortgages beat 30-year loans.
+Variable-rate mortgages have lower rates than fixed-rate loans, and shorter-term mortgages beat 10-year loans.

 Your mortgage interest rate is a choice that could be with you for years.
 Make a wise decision for maximum savings over that time.